xjussix/jussimakela-web/posts/howthingsoughttobe.md

 Some highlights from the book:

-> "To command and control is to rob self and others the joys of living."
-Life is not about control, no matter how much we feel uncomfortable with uncertainty.
+> To command and control is to rob self and others the joys of living.
+Life is not about control, no matter how much we feel uncomfort when faced with uncertainty.
 >
 > In analytical organisations, procedure is more important than purpose, and method more important than results.
 >